 What if you have lost touch with your authentic self?
-Perhaps old messages to you were strong either from family or society, about who you should be can make it is all too easy to lose a clear view of self.
+Perhaps old messages to you were strong either from family or society about who you should be can make it is all too easy to lose a clear view of self.

 It seems to me that to start to try on the totally authentic style of living you need to get your confidence in the right place, or at least be willing to push it up and take a chance.

-What are the benefits of being authentic?
-Is it worth taking a chance that, deep horror, your authentic self turns out to be fairly unappealing to the mass population.
+Is it worth taking a chance that, deep horror, your authentic self turns out to be fairly unappealing to the mass population?

+Well, of course, I would say it but it is absolutely completely and undoubtedly worth it; you can tell I feel strongly here.
 When you are just being yourself people feel more relaxed in your presence, never doubt for a moment that most people have a strong sense, conscious or otherwise, when somebody is not being straight with them; it makes people step back and become self protective.
 Barriers small and large start to be erected with you on the other side.

-Now the fact that you may not be being authentic because you are feeling self conscious or generally less wonderful than you should is not the issue, your unauthentic behaviour will be read that you have something to hide.
+Now the fact that you may not be being authentic because you are feeling self conscious or generally less wonderful than you should is not the issue, your unauthentic behaviour may be read that you have something to hide.

 Each and every one of us has failings and talents, each of us has vulnerabilities.
-So never look at others and imagine they have it all under totally control, they don’t and confidence to be oneself is merely a sliding scale.
+So never look at others and imagine they have it all under totally control, they don’t.
+And confidence to be oneself is merely a sliding scale.
 You can improve where you are on that scale with logical and clear observation of your talents and as you become more relaxed that you are ‘good enough’ you will move up that confidence scale.

 The tricky bit is the initial stepping in to try just being yourself, accepting that you are good enough.
 Then you can just watch the difference it makes.
 And as you become more of your authentic self, know that you will face setbacks; big ones like not getting the job you wanted and small ones like feeling that when you were being yourself someone was not so keen on you.

-And one of the greatest aspects of being authentic is that you will free up all that energy that you spent trying to be what you think people want.
+And one of the greatest aspects of being authentic is that you will free up all that energy that you spent trying to be what you thought people wanted.
 If you tell the truth about yourself, which is I suppose what we are doing by being authentic, you can never be caught out.